 - Japan Foundation Endowment Committee Travel Award

-- Ishibashi Foundation Summer School in Japanese Arts and Cultural Heritage, University of East Anglia, Scholarship Recipient
+- Ishibashi Foundation Summer Fellowship in Japanese Arts and Cultural Heritage, University of East Anglia, Scholarship Recipient

 - Arnold, Bryce, and Read History Fund Award